General secretaryship of Xi Jinping: Legal system

-Foreign policy
+Foreign relations

 During the Xi Jinping administration, China seeks to shape international norms and rules in emerging policy areas where China has an advantage as an early participant.
 Xi describes such areas as "new frontiers," and they include policy areas such as space, deep sea, polar regions, the Internet, nuclear safety, anticorruption, and climate change.

 In his effort to build additional institutional capacity for foreign policy coordination, Xi Jinping created the National Security Commission (NSC), which absorbed the NSLG.
 The NSC's focus is holistic national security and it addresses both external and internal security matters.
 Xi introduced the holistic security concept in 2014, which he defined as taking "the security of the people as compass, political security as its roots, economic security as its pillar, military security, cultural security, and cultural security as its protections, and that relies on the promotion of international security."

 During the Xi Jinping era, the Community of Common Destiny has become China's most important foreign relations formulation.
 In his foreign policy discourse, Xi cites the examples of "foreign friends of China" to acknowledge other countries' sacrifices to assist in China's national liberation, particularly with regard to the Second Sino-Japanese war.
 For example, during diplomatic visits to other countries, Xi has praised the contributions of people like Claire Lee Chennault, Norman Bethune, Dawarkanath Kotnis, and Soviet pilots.

 Xi emphasizes his desire to increase China's discourse power in international matters, often characterizing this in terms of China's "right to speak".

 During Xi's administration, China has often extended state-backed loans for energy and infrastructure-building in exchange for natural resources in regions like Central Asia and Africa.

+In 2017, state councillor Yang Jiechi incorporated the term "great changes unseen in a century" into political discourse, describing it as a guiding tenet of Xi Jinping Thought on Diplomacy.
+Xi then used the phrase in a speech to the 2018 Central Foreign Affairs Work Conference.
+Xi stated:

+China now finds itself in the best period for development it has seen since the advent of the modern era; [simultaneously], the world faces great changes unseen in a century.
+These two [trends] are interwoven, advancing in lockstep; each stimulates the other.
+Now, and in the years to come, many advantageous international conditions exist for success in foreign affairs.

+The China–United States trade war, begun under US president Donald Trump, resulted in increased economic ties between China and the European Union, largely resulting from shifts in commodity flows.